mvkvc/site/posts/25_08_05-how_to_not_bankrupt_yourself_with_ai.md

 - **Z.AI $3/month plan**: Claude Code access with GLM 4.5 and GLM 4.5 Air models (subsidized, but even at API prices across different providers it's still sustainable unlike Anthropic)
 - **OpenRouter**: Backup for when I hit limits (which takes a while with the above setup)

 This combination gives incredible value and lets me code freely without worrying about token costs.
+The Z.AI plan has to be used from existing coding agents and so the Cerebras plan gives me both enough tokens for use of my own applications as well.